Ulster Special Constabulary: Opposition

 Sir Nevil Macready, General Officer Commanding-in-chief of the British Army in Ireland, along with his supporters in the Irish administration, refused to approve the new force but were overridden; Lloyd George approved of it from the beginning.
 Macready and Henry Hughes Wilson argued that the concept of a special constabulary was a dangerous one.

 Wilson warned the formation of a partisan constabulary "would mean; taking sides, civil war and savage reprisals."
 John Anderson, the Under Secretary for Ireland (head of the British Administration in Dublin) shared his fears, "you cannot, in the middle of a faction fight, recognise one of the contending parties and expect it to deal with disorder in the spirit of impartiality and fairness essential in those who have to carry out the order of the Government."
+On 18 March 1922 Lionel Curtis (who had been a secretary to the British delegation at the Treaty negotiations) sent a memo to the British Cabinet urging them to reduce the size of the USC: "The British Government has armed and is paying for that force but, without question, the government of Northern Ireland controls it...they have assumed the military functions specifically reserved to the British Government simply by calling their forces police."
+The Deputy Controller of Finance at the British Treasury (Otto Niemeyer) stated that the military was concerned that the USC posed a threat to peace: "The military authorities and indeed all but the extreme Orange regard these Specials not only as unnecessary but as very dangerous to peace."